 The impact would be less than significant under CEQA because no significant hazard from pesticides would be anticipated to affect construction workers, the public, or the environment.
 Project features include a CMP to address undocumented contamination.
-If areas of potential concentrated pesticide use are encountered during project construction, work will be stopped, and the area will be tested for pesticides prior to resuming work.
-In addition, although pesticides can be persistent, their presence would likely be limited to shallow soil, and would likely be immobile; therefore, impacts on deeper soils or groundwater are unlikely.
-Any shallow soils in areas of planned project earthworks with pesticide contamination levels above commercial/industrial exposure concentrations will be excavated and disposed of prior to the start of soil disturbance, including tunnel boring.
-Project features will minimize potential impacts from pesticides on construction workers, the public, and the environment.
-In addition, because pesticides are considered a relatively confined contaminant with low likelihood of mobilization, the potential for pesticide exposure of the public or environment outside the immediate construction area is low.
+If areas of potential concentrated pesticide use are encountered during project construction, work would be stopped, and the area would be tested for pesticides prior to resuming work.
+In addition, although pesticides can be persistent, their presence would likely be limited to ow soil, and would likely be immobile; therefore, impacts on deeper soils or groundwater are unlikely.
+Any shallow soils in areas of planned project earthworks with pesticide contamination levels above commercial/industrial exposure concentrations would be excavated and disposed of prior to the start of soil disturbance, including tunnel boring.
+Project features would minimize potential impacts from pesticides are considered a relatively confined contaminant with low likelihood of mobilization, the potential for pesticide exposure of the public or environment outside the immediate construction area is low.
 Therefore, CEQA does not require mitigation.